matt-harvey/boilermatic/README.rst

 deciding for each one whether/how that function should be declared.

-By default, the destructor will be declared ``virtual``; you can uncheck the *Make destructor virtual?* box to make it non-virtual.
+By default, the destructor will be declared ``virtual``; you can uncheck *Make destructor virtual* to make it non-virtual.

 If you want to declare the class within one or more namespaces, enter the namespace names one row at a time in the *Enclosing namespaces* box.

+If you want to add a copyright notice at the top of each generated C++ file, check *Generate copyright notice*.
+However this option is only enabled if there is a file named ``copyright_notice`` in the configuration directory.
+(See `Configuring the copyright notice`_.)

 You can then select your preferred indentation style.